scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

 Doing Inference over models
 ---------------------------
 pgmpy support various Exact and Approximate inference algorithms.
-Generally, to perform inference over models we need to first create an inference object by passing the model to the inference class.
+Generally, to perform inference over models, we need to first create an inference object by passing the model to the inference class.
 Once an inference object is instantiated, we can call either query method to find the probability of some variable given evidence, or else map_query method to know the state of the variable having maximum probability.